serum-errors/go-serum-analyzer/README.md

 The **details** are freetext, but as a key-value map, can be inspected more individually.
 Most of the details should be repeated in the message already, if they're important to a human user.

-Libraries for implementing rerr patterns will typically have some sort of wrapper functions for developers to define a function that sets an error code, accepts some known detail parameters that are expected for this error code, and templates the details into a message, all at once.
+Libraries for implementing ree patterns will typically have some sort of wrapper functions for developers to define a function that sets an error code, accepts some known detail parameters that are expected for this error code, and templates the details into a message, all at once.